Ride your bike without a backache !

 Have you ever had lower back discomfort while pedaling on your bike ?

-- Positioning Tip : Adjust your saddle with a neutral inclination or slightly tilt it forward (without having the sensation of slipping off it).
+- Positioning Tip: Adjust your saddle with a neutral inclination or slightly forward tilt (without having the sensation of slipping off it).
 This position reduces the lumbar flexion necessary for a good aerodynamic position.
 Also make sure your saddle is at the right height.
 To achieve this, your leg should be straight or slightly bent when your heel is flat on the pedal.

-- Mechanical Advice : Equip yourself with a saddle of the right width.
-Ideally your saddle should be of an equal width or up to 20 mm wider than the width between your two ischial tuberosity.
+- Mechanical Advice: Equip yourself with a saddle of the right width.
+Ideally your saddle should be of an equal width or up to 20 mm wider than the width between your two ischial tuberosities (the “sit bones”).
 A good sitting position limits the movement of your pelvis to the sides and improves the stability of your back.

-- Technical Tip : Try to have as little swing as possible in your pelvis and body when pedaling.
+- Technical Tip: Try to have as little swing as possible in your pelvis and body while pedaling.
+This may be improved through exercises to improve trunk and pelvis stability and coordination.

-With an optimal fit, it could still be possible that you have lumbar discomfort.
+Even with an optimal fit, it may still be possible that you experience discomfort in your low back.
 At this time, there are several things your physiotherapist will need to assess to be able to support or correct your aerodynamic position, including the mobility and stability of your back.